-Nihari is a dish with a captivating history and remarkable popularity on the Indian subcontinent.
+Nihari is a slow cooked lamb shank recipe with flavorful spices.
+It is a dish with a captivating history and remarkable popularity on the Indian subcontinent.
 Typical of a recipe whose history begins in the 16th century, there are varying opinions on its true origin.

 Was nihari a dish served to the wealthy Nawab rulers of the Mughal Empire?
 Or did the nobles serve it to laborers to energize them for the day’s work?

 Let’s take a look.

 NIHARI: THE MUGHAL EMPIRE, THE NAWAB, AND LABORERS

 A recipe with an interesting history is a wonderful treat even before the first bite.
 We love learning about ancient ingredients and how they’ve changed in the history of the world, but discovering an entire recipe with its own tale to tell is an unmatched delight.

 Nihari harkens back to the Mughal Empire founded in the 16th century in South Asia.
 Its history binds India and Pakistan – nations with a difficult past, you could say – together with a mutual, centuries-long love for the dish.

 The Mughal Empire (not to be confused with the Mongol Empire) began in 1526 CE when a Turk royal named Babur conquered the last head of the Delhi sultanate in India.
 Babur was escaping the encroachment of the Uzbegs onto his home territory, and this particular conquest in Delhi provided him an opportunity to establish an empire.